 MY WRITING TODAY - ON HUBPAGES AND ON MY OWN SITES

 What about others - the fellow HubPage members I know and respect, and potential new members, yet to join?
-If anyone reading this is already a successful contributer to HubPages who just happened upon this article out of curiosity, then I wish you continued success in whatever writing ambitions you have.
+If anyone reading this is already a successful contributer to HubPages who just happened on this page out of curiosity, then I wish you continued success in whatever writing ambitions you have.
 But if you are fresh to internet writing, or just thinking of getting started, then this summary is for you; should you consider giving it a go at HubPages?
 Yes, because you need to 'learn the trade', so starting simple makes sense.
 HubPages is as simple as it gets, and it offers two big advantages.

 Despite all the misgivings about some of the policy changes which I experienced, I obviously wish the HubPages team and all their members well in the future.